cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/03-sidebandsubtraction.md

+# Sideband Subtraction

-### Signal extraction: sideband subtraction method
+## Signal extraction: sideband subtraction method

 The reconstruction efficiency is calculated using **only signal muons**.
 In order to measure the efficiency, we need a way to extract signal from the dataset.
 You've used the fitting method and now you'll meet the sideband subtraction method.